Title I Part A: Increasing the Academic Achievement of the Disadvantaged

 The largest source of federal funding to schools is from Title I, providing over $16 billion dollars to schools that serve a high number or high percentage of children from low-income families to ensure that these children are able to meet challenging state academic standards.

-How eSpark and Frontier Align with Title I Part A Funding
+How eSpark Aligns with Title I Part A Funding

 Title III: English Language Acquisition, Language Enhancement, and Academic Achievement Act